Betacam: Betacam SX

 Betacam SX is a digital version of Betacam SP introduced in 1996, positioned as a cheaper alternative to Digital Betacam.
 It stores video using MPEG-2 4:2:2 Profile@ML compression, along with four channels of 48 kHz 16 bit PCM audio.
 All Betacam SX equipment is compatible with Betacam SP tapes.
 S tapes have a recording time up to 62 minutes, and L tapes up to 194 minutes.

 The Betacam SX system was very successful with newsgathering operations, which had a legacy of Betacam and Betacam SP tapes.
 Some Betacam SX decks, such as the DNW-A75 or DNW-A50, can natively play and work from the analog tapes interchangeably, because they contain both analog and digital playback heads.

-Betacam SX uses MPEG-2 4:2:2P@ML compression, in comparison with other similar systems that use 4:1:1 or 4:2:0 coding.
+Betacam SX uses MPEG-2 4:2:2P@ML compression, compliant with CCIR 601, in comparison with other similar systems that use 4:1:1 or 4:2:0 chroma subsampling for coding.
 It gives better chroma resolution and allows certain postproduction processes such as Chroma-key.

 This format compresses the video signal from approximately 180 Mbit/s to only 18 Mbit/s.
 This means a compression ratio of around 10:1, which is achieved by the use of mild temporal compression, where alternate frames are stored as MPEG I-frames and B-frames, giving rise to an IBIB sequence on tape.
+Due to the low bitrate this format was not standardized by any standards body.

 Together with Betacam SX, Sony introduced a generation of hybrid recorder, allowing use of both tape and disk recording on the same deck, and high speed dubbing from one to another.
 This was intended to save wear on the video heads for television studio applications, as well to speed up online editing.